Preparing for Japan: The Basics

 Working in Japan

 There is one thing that you need to decide on before everything else because it alters your next moves: Find a job first or move first.
-If you decide to go an work for a big company (such as the JET program or a chain EFL company like our Shane English School) then there will be people who can help you organise your move to Japan.
+If you decide to go and work for a big company (such as the JET program or a chain EFL company) then there will be people who can help you organise your move to Japan.
 You can get linked with this sort of employment through job fairs and online employment websites, and once a school has decided to hire you, they’ll be able to help and advise you with things like getting a visa, moving your personal belongings, booking a flight, etc. They might even be there to meet you off the plane.
 However, if you are going to move to Japan and find a job once you’re there, you’ll be going about things in a very different way.
 Basically, by yourself.
 But this isn’t as scary as it sounds and is also a viable option.
 It’s an exciting – though riskier – way to go about working in Japan, but it may be a way to overcome “analysis paralysis”.